 1. NAME AND ADDRESS

-(c) To consider and endeavour to obtain any amendments to the law, or improvements in procedure in, dispute avoidance and resolution in any area of construction which may seem desirable.
+(b) To consider and endeavour to obtain any amendments to the law of, or improvements in procedure in, dispute avoidance and resolution in any area of construction which may seem desirable.

-(i) Generally to do all such things as in the judgement of the Committee or of the Society may be necessary or convenient for the attainment of the above objects or any of them.
+(e) Generally to do all such things as in the judgment of the Committee may be necessary or convenient for the attainment of the above objects or any of them.

-The business of the Society shall be managed by a Committee.
+The business of the Society shall be managed by the Committee.
 The Committee shall, subject to the proviso hereinafter set out, exercise

 (a) The powers and authorities expressly conferred on it by these Rules and

-Provided always that the Committee shall not incur, without the previous sanction of a general meeting, any expense which, having regard to any existing commitments, shall involve the Society in a total liability per member (as later defined) exceeding three times the annual subscription in any year of such member.
+Provided always that the Committee shall not incur, without the previous sanction of a General Meeting, any such expense which will or might, having regard to any existing commitments, involve the Society in a total liability exceeding the sum immediately available to the Society for its disposition and use.

-The Committee shall consist of not more than nine members of the Society duly elected at the AGM as hereinafter provided for.
-The Committee shall elect from their number a President who shall take the chair at all meetings of the Society and of the Committee.
-In the absence of the President, the members of the Committee present shall elect a chairman from their number.
+(a) The Committee shall consist of not more than nine members of the Society duly elected at the AGM as hereinafter provided for.
+The Committee shall elect from their number a president (hereinafter “the President”) who shall take the chair at all meetings of the Society and of the Committee.
+In the absence of the President, the members of the Committee present shall elect a chairman for the day from their number for that meeting.
 The Committee shall also appoint a secretary (hereinafter the Honorary Secretary).
-The Honorary Secretary need not be a member of the Committee) who shall also act as honorary treasurer (“the Honorary Treasurer”), but the Committee in its absolute discretion may appoint another Member to act as Honorary Treasurer.
+The Honorary Secretary need not be a member of the Committee.
+The Honorary Secretary shall normally also act as honorary treasurer (“the Honorary Treasurer”), but the Committee in its absolute discretion may appoint another Member to act as Honorary Treasurer.
 In the latter event, the Honorary Treasurer shall within fourteen (14) days of the AGM lodge with the Honorary Secretary the duly approved accounts of the Society.

-The Committee shall meet not less than three times a year at such times and places as it shall think fit.
+(b) The Committee shall meet not less than three times a year at such times and places as it shall think fit.
 Four members shall constitute a quorum.
 An agenda with any relevant documents shall be emailed by or on behalf of the Honorary Secretary to each member of the Committee not less than 3 (three) working days in advance of the day listed for the meeting.
 It shall decide all matters on a show of hands and in the event of a tie the President, or if the President be absent, the chairman for the day shall have a second or casting vote.

-Any member of the Committee who shall without sufficient reason absent himself from more than six consecutive Committee Meetings shall be deemed to have resigned from the Committee.
+(c) Any member of the Committee who shall without sufficient reason acceptable to the Committee be absent from more than three consecutive Committee meetings shall be deemed to have resigned from the Committee.

-(f) Any Member may nominate a Member or Members for election to the Committee must be received by the Honorary Secretary not less than 48 hours before the Annual General Meeting in each year, with a signed declaration from the candidate that he is willing to serve.
+(f) Any Member may nominate a Member or Members for election to the Committee Any such nomination must be received in writing by the Honorary Secretary not less than 48 hours before the Annual General Meeting in each year, with a signed declaration from the candidate of willingness to serve.
 Any such nomination must clearly identify both the candidate and the proposer and must be signed by the proposer.

-The Committee has the right to co-opt at any time any member as an additional committee-man to serve for such time as the Committee may decide; but such additional committee-man shall retire in any event not later than the conclusion of the Annual General Meeting next after the date on which he was co-opted.
-Any such additional committee-man shall not be entitled to vote at Committee Meetings.
+(g) The Committee has the right to co-opt to itself at any time any Member to serve for such time as the Committee may decide; but such co-optee shall retire in any event not later than the conclusion of the Annual General Meeting next after the date of co-option.
+No co-optee shall be entitled to vote at Committee meetings.

-The Honorary Secretary shall attend (in person or by deputy) all meetings of the Association and of the Committee and shall take the minutes of the proceedings.
-He shall cause such minutes to be entered in a book kept for that purpose and shall present the minutes for confirmation at the following meeting.
+The Honorary Secretary shall attend (in person or by deputy) all meetings of the Society and of the Committee and shall take the minutes of the proceedings.
+The Honorary Secretary shall cause such minutes to be maintained for inspection and shall present the minutes for confirmation at the following meeting.
 Save during those periods when the Committee has appointed a separate Treasurer, the Honorary Secretary shall also be responsible for keeping the accounts of the Society which shall be for the calendar year.
-He or his deputy shall not be entitled to vote any meeting of the Committee unless he is a full member of the Committee.
+The Honorary Secretary or any duly appointed deputy shall not be entitled to vote at any meeting of the Committee if not a duly elected member of the Committee.

 6. BANK ACCOUNT